Revisiting the Group-Dominant Elliptical NGC 5044 in the Radio Band: Continuum Emission and Detection of HI Absorption: Results and Analysis

 To investigate the overall radio properties of the newly detected radio emission, we performed integrated and spatial spectral analyses.
 For the integrated radio analysis, we used wideband 15\arcsec\ images at 380 MHz, 675 MHz, and 1.28 GHz, created with a uv-cut of $200\,k\lambda$ and Briggs weighting with ${\tt robust}=0$.
 The same images were used to produce a resolved spectral index map.
 To constrain the spectrum better, especially to check for a possible spectral break toward higher frequencies, we also include MeerKAT 986~MHz and 1.56~GHz sub-band images.
 The measured flux densities of the diffuse radio emission (i.e., excluding the contribution from the NGC 5044 core) are summarized in Table\,\ref{Tabel:flux}.
 The resulting integrated spectrum is shown in Figure\,\ref{radio_index} left panel, revealing a high frequency spectral steepening.
 At low frequencies, the spectral index is $\alpha_{\rm 380\,MHz}^{986\,\rm MHz} = -0.70\pm0.05$, which steepens to $\alpha_{986\,\rm MHz}^{1.56\,\rm GHz} = -1.53\pm0.06$ at higher frequencies.
 The trends appear consistent with aging of electrons from AGN lobes owing to synchrotron and inverse Compton losses.

 In Figure\,\ref{radio_index} right panel, we present the spectral index map of the central region of NGC\,5044, created using maps between 380~MHz and 1.28~GHz.
 Pixels with flux density below $3\sigma_{\rm rms}$ were blanked.
 We do not observe any specific trends across the diffuse emission, i.e., no clear evidence of spectral index gradients in a particular direction.
-The spectral age of the detected emission is determined in subregions using a single injection Jaffe-Perola model \citep[JP;][]{Jaffe1973}.
+The spectral age of the detected diffuse emission is determined by fitting the integrated spectrum of two subregions (only included diffuse emission) with a single injection Jaffe-Perola model \citep[JP;][]{Jaffe1973}.
+We emphasize that the compact core region of the NGC\,5044 is excluded from the age analysis.
 Following \cite{Brunetti1997}, for a power law energy distribution $N(E)\propto E^{-p}$, we estimated the magnetic field using the minimum-energy assumption:

 where $B_{\mathrm{eq}}$ is as follows:

 $\theta_x$ and $\theta_y$ represent the angular dimensions of the radio source in arcseconds along the x- and y-axes, respectively. $k$ is the proton-to-electron energy ratio, $\eta$ is the filling factor of the emitting region, and $l$ denotes the path length through the source in kiloparsecs. $S_{\text{obs}}$ is the radio flux density (in Jy) of the region at the observed frequency $\nu_{\text{obs}}$ (in GHz). $\nu_1$ and $\nu_2$ are the pre-assumed lower and upper cut-off frequencies for the radio spectrum (in GHz). $\phi$ is the angle between the magnetic field and the line of sight.
 The particle energy distribution index, $p$, is given by $p = 1-2\alpha$, and $\gamma_{\text{min}}$ represents the minimum Lorentz factor of the particle distribution.